RenchChua/beestbotnai/README.md

 - Learnt basics of building a chatbot for slack from this really good resource by [Luciano Mammimo] (https://scotch.io/tutorials/building-a-slack-bot-with-node-js-and-chuck-norris-super-powers)

-- Luqman for providing a fresh pair of eyes to look at code and giving ideas.
+- Luqman for providing a fresh pair of eyes to look at code, giving ideas, and helping to test Marvbot's ability to give stars.